sparkfunX/Artemis_Global_Tracker/Documentation/GlobalTracker_FAQs/README.md

 - [How do I define and trigger a user function?](#How-do-I-define-and-trigger-a-user-function)
 - [How do I send a user value?](#How-do-I-send-a-user-value)
 - [How can I see the location of my trackers on a map?](#How-can-I-see-the-location-of-my-trackers-on-a-map)

+## Do I need the extra 10F supercapacitors?

+The AGT comes with 1F supercapacitors installed.
+You only need to add the additional 10F capacitors on the bottom of the board if you decide to change the supercapacitor charge current from 150mA to 60mA.

+Background:

+The LTC3225 supercapacitor charger charge current is adjustable up to a maximum of 150mA.
+When set to the full 150mA, the LTC3225 can match the 145mA average current drawn by the 9603N during transmit.
+This means that 1 Farad supercapacitors are adequate as they only need to hold enough charge to meet the
+9603N's 1.3A peak current draw during the very brief (8.3ms) transmit bursts.

+If you want to power the Global Tracker from a low current source, e.g. solar panels, the charge current can be reduced to 60mA by changing the **Charge Current** jumper link.
+The 60mA charge current is enough to offset the 9603N's 39mA average current draw during receive, but bigger supercapacitors are needed to deliver the average current draw during a complete receive/transmit cycle.
+So, if you do change the charge current to 60mA, you will also need to solder additional 10 Farad supercapacitors on to the rear of the PCB using the solder pads provided.

 ## What voltage does the AGT need?